My skincare routine at 52 and the ingredients that really work for mature skin

 What does a reasonably simple but effective skincare routine look like for mature skin?

-Well I’m 52 and as a journalist dedicated to exploring skincare and healthy aging here and on The Honest Channel, the skincare routine that I follow is based on the expert advice I’ve picked up from my interviews along the way – and also what is showing visible results on my own skin.
+The skincare routine I follow is based on the expert advice I’ve picked up from my interviews along the way and what has made a visible difference to my skin.

 PM ROUTINE